-The matrix P is often referred to as a homogenous transition or stochastic matrix because every transition probability $P{ij}$ are fixed for all the experiments and are as well also independent of time.
-The probabilities $P{ij}$ must sufficiently satisfy the conditions mathematically presented in equation 7.
+The matrix P is often referred to as a homogenous transition or stochastic matrix due to the fact that every transition probability P{ij} are fixed for all the experiments and are as well also independent of time.
+The probabilities P{ij} must sufficiently satisfy the conditions mathematically presented in equation 7.

-$$\sum P{ij} = 1$$ for all if
+$$\sum P{ij} = 1 \text{ for all } ij$$

-$P{ij} \ge 0$ for all i and j
+$$P{ij} \ge 0 \text{ for all } i \text{ and } j$$ (7)

-Indicating that all row probabilities must add up to one while any single entry in the row or column could have a probability of $\geq 0$ .
+Indicating that all row probabilities must add up to one while any single entry in the row or column could have a probability of \geq 0.
 The Markov Chain is now defined.
-The existence of the transition matrix P along with its initial probability $\{a_j^{(0)}\}$ associated with its own prior state $E_j$ completely defines a Markov chain model (Taha, 2001).
-It is usually common to regard Markovian models at best as models portraying transitional behaviour of probabilistic systems within a range of equal intervals.
-Theoretically, situations could exist where the length of the interval depends only upon the characteristics of the system and hence may not be equal.
+The existence of the transition matrix P along with its initial probability {a_i(0)} associated with its own prior state Ei completely defines a Markov chain model (Taha, 2001).
+It is usually common to regard Markovian models at best as models portraying behaviour of probabilistic transitional systems within a range of equal intervals.
+Theoretically, situations could exist where the length of the interval depends only upon the characteristics of the system and hence may really not be equal.
 This case is referred to as imbedded Markov Chain.

-B. Classification of States in Markov Chains
+Classification of States in Markov Chains

 In the study of the various aspects of Markov Chains, it is necessary to note that several types of states may exist.
-In the Markovian analysis, it is common to be interested in the behaviour of the system over a short period.
-In this case, the absolute probabilities are computed as shown in the preceding section.
+In Markovian analysis, it is common to be interested in the behaviour of the system over a short period of time.
+In this case the absolute probabilities are computed as shown in the preceding section.
 A more important study involves the long-run behaviour of the system as the number of transitions tends to infinity.
 In such a case, a systematic procedure that will predict the long-run behaviour of the system is required (Taha, 2001).
-The following definitions cover some of the popular states in Markov Chains
+The following definitions covers some of the popular states in Markov Chains

-1. Irreducible Markov Chain
+Irreducible Markov Chain

-Markov Chains are defined as irreducible once all possible state $E_j$ can be arrived at from prior state $E_i$ after a certain finite number of transitions for $I \neq j$ with $P{ij}^{(n)} > 0$ , for $1 \le n < \infty$
+Markov Chains are defined as irreducible once all possible state E_j can be arrived at from prior state E_j after a certain finite number of transitions for $I \neq j$ with

+$$P{ii}^{(n)} > 0$$ , for $1 \le n < \infty$ (8)